polevaultweb/instagrate-to-wordpress/readme.txt

 == Disclaimer ==

-This plugin uses the Instagram(tm) API and is not endorsed or certified by Instagram or Burbn, inc. All Instagram(tm) logoes and trademarks displayed on this website are property of Burbn, inc.
+This plugin uses the Instagram(tm) API and is not endorsed or certified by Instagram or Facebook.
+All Instagram(tm) logoes and trademarks displayed on this website are property of Facebook.